Podcast analytics startup Chartable raises $2.25M – TechCrunch

 Chartable, a startup known for its authoritative podcast download charts, is announcing that it has raised $2.25 million in seed funding.

 Founders Dave Zohrob and Harish Agarwal previously worked together at AngelList, and they also created Hacker Daily, a podcast recapping the headlines from Hacker News.
-Zohrob (Chartable’s CEO) told me that their experience hosting a podcast convinced the pair to create an analytics product.
+Zohrob (Chartable’s CEO) told me their experience hosting a podcast convinced the pair to create an analytics product.

 “Podcasting is a weird market,” he said.
 “One day, our downloads went from 4,000 a day to 5,000 a day.
 Why did that happen?
 We had no idea.”